BellHermitage/suzunaan.org/content/music/kyuu/index.en.md

 The narrator introduces Clownpiece as a fairy, without saying the word "achromatic" which is written in the text.
 "無色の妖精" is spelled "moshoku to yousei" which translates to "achromatic fairy".

-The narrator also juxtaposes Clownpiece's birthplace (Hell) with being Heaven-sent; this will be relevant later on.
+Notice the juxtaposition of Clownpiece's birthplace (Hell) with her being "Heaven-sent"; this will be relevant later on.

 | Original | Romaji | English |
 |---|---|---|